tatsu-lab/alpaca_eval/README.md

 As part of AlpacaEval, we release the following data:

-- **Human annotations (17K)** in order to develop and understand automatic evaluators, we release all the human pairwise evaluation that we collected for AlpacaFarm.
-This contains comparisons between 18 models with the `text-davinci-003` reference on the AlpacaFarm evaluation set.
-Annotations are from a pool of 16 crowdworkers on Amazon Mechanical Turk.
+- **Human annotations (17701)** in order to develop and understand automatic evaluators, we release all the human pairwise evaluation that we collected for AlpacaFarm.
+This contains comparisons between 22 models with the `text-davinci-003` reference on the AlpacaFarm evaluation set.
+Annotations are from a pool of 16 crowd workers on Amazon Mechanical Turk.
+  The different models are: 6 from OpenAI, 2 SFT models from AlpacaFarm, 13 RLHF methods from AlpacaFarm, and LLaMA 7B.
-- **Human cross-annotations (3K)** in order to further analyze automatic evaluators we selected (via stratified sampling across models and datasets) 650 examples from the AlpacaFarm evaluation set and collected 4 human annotations per example.
-This allows us to estimate the bias and variance of automatic evaluators.
+- **Human cross-annotations (2596)** in order to further analyze automatic evaluators we selected (via stratified sampling across models and datasets) 650 examples from the AlpacaFarm evaluation set and collected 4 human annotations per example.
-- **AlpacaEval set (800)** we made slight modifications/simplification of the AlpacaFarm evaluation set.
+- **AlpacaEval set (805)** we made slight modifications/simplification of the AlpacaFarm evaluation set.
 In particular, we first merged the instruction and input fields into a single instruction field.
 This affects 1/4 of the examples in the AlpacaFarm evaluation set, all of which are from the [self-instruct evaluation set](https://arxiv.org/abs/2212.10560).
 Second we regenerated the text-davinci-003 reference outputs without limiting the length of its outputs.

+For more details about the human annotations refer to the [AlpacaFarm paper](https://arxiv.org/abs/2305.14387).

 </details>